Rampal Power Station: Capacity

+The Rampal Power Station did not operate in January 2023 and for 23 days in April 2023, because the government did not have the funding to purchase coal.

 Agreements

-In August 2010, a Memorandum of Understanding was signed between Bangladesh Power Development Board (BPDB) and India's state-owned National Thermal Power Corporation (NTPC) where they designated to implement the project by 2016.
+In August 2010, a memorandum of understanding was signed between the Bangladesh Power Development Board (BPDB) and India's state-owned National Thermal Power Corporation (NTPC) where they designated to implement the project by 2016.
+Consultation and planning were provided by the Fichtner Group in Stuttgart.

 On 29 January 2012, the Bangladesh Power Development Board signed an agreement with NTPC to build the plant.
 The joint venture company is known as Bangladesh India Friendship Power Company (BIFPC).
 The BPDB and the NTPC agreed to implement the project on a 50:50 equity basis.
 The NTPC will set up and operate the plant.
 Bangladesh and India will equally share up to 30 per cent of the capital of this project as equity.
 The remainder of the capital, which might be equivalent to US$1.5 billion, will be taken as bank loans with help from the NTPC.
 According to the sources in the Bangladesh Power Division, the joint venture company will enjoy a 15-year tax holiday.